“The Earth Endureth Forever”: Hemingway in Spain

 Hemingway’s activism included his publications.
 Hemingway wrote more about the Spanish Civil War than any other single topic.
 This included the thirty-one syndicated news dispatches for North American Newspaper Alliance and the thirteen essays for Ken magazine noted above; miscellaneous pieces for New Masses magazine; one essay for the Russian newspaper Pravda entitled “Humanity Will Not Forgive This!”; the play The Fifth Column; seven short stories; and the novel For Whom the Bell Tolls.
 After his return from Spain to the United States (and then on to Havana) in late 1938, Hemingway concluded For Whom the Bell Tolls in July 1940 and the book was published three months later.
 Chosen as a selection by the popular Book of the Month Club, the novel quickly became a national and international best seller.

 How might we best evaluate Ernest Hemingway’s presence and activities in Spain during the Civil War?
 To respond to this question, it is best to begin with an overview of his “third period” in Spain during the 1950s.
 As noted above, Hemingway’s “first period” in Spain included fifteen visits between 1923 and 1933.
 During the “second period” he visited the country four times between 1937 and 1938.
 After the defeat of the Republic in April 1939, Hemingway claimed that he would not return to Spain with the Franco regime in power.
 He changed his mind.
-In July 1953, Hemingway’s third period commenced with a visit of 31 days (June 5 to August 4).
+In July 1953, Hemingway’s third period commenced with a visit of approximately 28 days (July 3 to end of month).
 This was followed by a visit of five days in 1954 and 58 days in 1956.
 The motive for these three trips to Spain was to prepare an appendix for an updated edition of his study of bull fighting entitled Death in the Afternoon (1932).
 Inspired by the record-breaking success of the novel The Old Man and the Sea (1952) when it appeared in magazine excerpts, Life magazine hired Hemingway to write a journalist essay about two famous matadors during the taurine season in summer 1959.
 To accomplish this, Hemingway journeyed through Spain for 173 days in 1959 and 75 days in 1960.
 The last two stays are particularly relevant, given that we know the most about these visits and that Hemingway wrote about his experiences in a travelogue entitled The Dangerous Summer (written 1959-60, published posthumously in 1985).

 Eager to relive joys of the past, Hemingway returned to numerous locations during the 1950s where he had spent time in the 1920s and early 1930s.
 In spite of being an “aging, traumatized celebrity,” it is striking the range and pace of Hemingway’s travels during his nearly six-month sojourn of 1959.
 Cities and towns where he stayed during the tour included Algeciras, Málaga, Granada, Córdoba, Sevilla, Valdepeñas, Aranjuez, Madrid, Burgos, Bilbao, Lagroño, Pamplona, Zaragoza, Barcelona, Valencia and Alicante.
 He also ventured just over the French border to the cities of Biarritz and Bayonne.